AI-based Prototype

 We see three ways that ML-assisted design has the potential to augment architects’ skills, improve productivity, and automate drudgery.

-1. “design automation,” or generative design, where the designer inputs goals, constraints or parameters, and the algorithm creates design options.
+1. “design automation,” .ie generative design, where the designer inputs goals, constraints or parameters, and the algorithm creates valid design alternatives.

 2. “design insight,” where the architect fully controls the design, but ML provides insight and suggestions on matters such as local building-code requirements.
 This gives architects more freedom to design, with helpful (but hands-off) guidance that can speed up their workflow—from planning to pre-construction.